godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 Instancing scenes
 -----------------

-Instancing a scene from code happens in two steps:
+Scenes are templates from which you can create as many reproductions as you'd like.
+This operation is called instancing, and doing it from code happens in two
+steps:

 1. Loading the scene from the hard drive.
 2. Creating an instance of the loaded :ref:`PackedScene <class_PackedScene>`